About the course

 Up to two pages

-Your statement should be written in English and should give your reasons for applying.
-In particular you should explain why you are interested in studying applied statistics, computational statistics and statistical methodology.
-The statement should summarise your background as it relates to applying for the PGDip in Statistical Science.
+Your statement should be written in English and explain your motivation for applying for the course at Oxford and your relevant experience and education.
+You should explain why you are interested in studying the course.
+The statement should summarise your background as it relates to applying for the PGDip and the advanced mathematical and statistical content you have covered (or are in the process of covering, if you are currently completing a degree).

 References/letters of recommendation: